The Financial Case for Cloud for Law Firms

 - Your Practice Management or Document Management Software

-- Your File System (IE: "The S:\ Drive")
+- Your File System (i.e. "The S: Drive")

-- Your Email (Typically Exchange)
+- Your Email

-- Your Productivity and Other Applications
+- Your Productivity Applications

 Private Cloud Costs: Ongoing

-Similarly, the ongoing costs of a law firm private cloud should be transparent and fixed.
 Your chosen private cloud solution should include all of the IT elements that you would otherwise need to procure in an on-premise environment, including:

-- Server infrastructure
+- Server Infrastructure

-- Hosting of your legal software applications
+- Hosting of your Legal Software Applications

-- Storage for your documents and data
+- Storage for your Documents and Data

 - Microsoft Office